Code-Institute-Submissions/simon/README.md

     small-factor high resolution screens (XPS 13 – 13-inch FHD screen) where the scale was set to 125% - this issue was again resolved by introducing more media queries.

+-   Media (audio) files only cache in once they’re played and this can cause a slight delay when pressing keys after loading the website for the first time.
+To counter this, I initially installed a loading page at one point but it was later on removed as it didn’t seem to make any difference. no other solutions were found for this minor annoyance.